microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    The following resources in resource group name you provided above will be created:
    <center><img src="../images/challenge02-fhirhackhl7ingest-resources.png" width="550"></center>

+* The resources deployed with be displayed between 2 double-star lines.
+Copy this and keep it handy for Task #2.

 * To test, send in an hl7 message via HL7 over HTTPS:
     + Locate the sample message samplemsg.hl7 in the root directory of the repo
     + Use a text editor to see contents